 This is an affectionate way for guinea pigs to greet each other.

-Almost every guinea pig will get used to being picked up.
+Almost every guinea pig will get used to being picked up in the early stages of the relationship with the owner.
 After they get comfortable with you, they might start to like being picked up, especially if they know it is playtime of cuddling time.

 This is a clear sign of being annoyed.
 If you are petting their head and they start tossing it, they are telling you “you are annoying me, just stop it”.

 Becoming agitated when you are holding them has, basically, two meanings.
 Your guinea pig either needs to go to the bathroom or it is bored and wants to get back to the cage.

 Use this list to start understanding what your guinea pig is trying to tell you.
 There are a lot of people that like having pets in general, but some of them are just not educated enough to give them the proper care that they deserve.
 Besides feeding them and grooming them, owners also need to show affection and attention to their pets.

 To really understand what your guinea pigs need, you have to understand their signals.
 It is the most important thing when taking care of a pet.
 For more guinea pig related content, please follow our site and share our articles.
 Thanks!